 About Me

 Hello!
 I’m Ali Rostami.
-I am a software developer.
-I am currently pursuing my Master’s degree.
-My love for computers started when I first experienced the joy of playing video games.
+I am a software engineer.
+I am currently pursuing my Master’s degree in Germany.
+My love for computers started when I first experienced the joy of playing video games when I was 5 years old.
 Back then I was always fighting my brothers for a chance to use our shared computer.
-I learned to do cool stuff in Microsoft Excel and Powerpoint using Visual Basic to impress my friends at school when we had to give class presentations or field research.
-At 15 I learned to write C/C++ programs and designed an Arduino‑based alarm system for my dad’s garden.
+Slowly things other than playing games caught my interest.
+I broke the Windows XP installation of our system more than I can admit while changing around the system registries or installing random software.
+I learned to do cool stuff in Microsoft Excel and Powerpoint using Visual Basic to impress my friends at school when we had to give class presentations or do number crunching on data from a field research.

-Since then I have experimented with many technologies and development stacks, I have built React websites and Node.js services.
-At my first job I was a key part of the team that carried-out the migration from a monolithic Node.js application to a distributed Go system.
-I developed some of the most sensitive services in that system such as financing, billing, payment, and driver routing.
+At my first job I was a key part of the team that carried-out the migration from a monolithic NodeJs application to a distributed Go system.
+I developed some of the most sensitive services in that system such as dynamic pricing, user billing, payment system, driver routing, and more.
+I still enjoy writing Go every day, whether I’m working on a web API or a CLI tool or even an automation that does not fit in Bash.

 Feel free to checkout my GitHub and LinkedIn pages or contact me via email at [email protected].